EFox16/FurtherLD/README.md

 Plot_Exp.R-
 Takes a data file and fit parameter file inputs and returns a graph of the curve on the data.

-runHPC_StartFiles.sh-
+Process1_PEset.sh-
-Will generate the files needed to run a simulation on the HPC cluster
+Draft of pipeline to trim, map, and call SNPs for guppy data.

-runHPC_Sim.sh-
+HPC_TrimMap_Turkey.sh-
-Draft pipeline for running a simulation on the HPC cluster.
+Pipeline to be run on the HPC cluster that downloads fastq files from the ncbi database, trims them, and maps them to a reference.

 RESULTS

 *make sure repository contains and folder named Results

 SANDBOX
 runPVAL_sim.sh-